 The Recorder’s office serves all in the county.
 We provide prompt, efficient and accurate service to the public and will continue to do so.
 Our top priority is to keep meeting the high standards expected by you of your public officials.
 I enjoy serving as your Defiance County Recorder and I appreciate the support you give me.

 Within this site you can find the information necessary to understand the functions, duties, and benefits of the Recorder’s office.
 Please take the time to explore this site to answer all of your questions regarding this office.
-Also, please feel free to use the newest feature to our site, the link to US Land Records which provides access to online document index searching.
+Also, please feel free to use the newest feature to our site, the link to AVA Land Records which provides access to online document index searching.
 I am pleased to bring this new functionality and look forward to finding new ways to better serve the public in the future.

 Duties and Responsibilities

 - Makes a complete, accurate and permanent record of every document pertaining to the conveyance and encumbrance of land within the county.

 - Maintains permanent land records, retains them in archival form, and makes them constantly accessible to the public.